tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 * Open a query tool and paste in the newly downloaded SQL code to create the tables defined in the diagram.
 Then execute the code.

 * The following lines of code will give the error `there is no unique constraint matching given keys for referenced table "Banks"`.
 This is because the `bank_routing_number` in the `Banks` table is not a unique primary key and therefore cannot be referenced.
-To resolve the issue, the `bank_routing_number` in the Payments table should be converted to a `bank_id` instead; however, without changing the underlying data for simplicity, we can just remove these lines.
+To resolve the issue, the `bank_routing_number` in the Payments table should be converted to a `bank_id` instead; however, in order to avoid changing the underlying data for simplicity, we can just remove these lines.

   ```sql
   ALTER TABLE "Payments" ADD CONSTRAINT "fk_Payments_bank_routing_number" FOREIGN KEY("bank_routing_number")